 Arjun Vedantham

-I am an incoming CSE PhD student at the University of California, Santa Cruz, advised by Prof. Scott Beamer in the Vertical Architectures, Memory, and Algorithms group, part of the Hardware Systems Collective.
-Broadly, my research interests lie at the intersection of programming languages and computer architecture.
+I am an ECE PhD student at the University of Illinois Urbana-Champaign, advised by Prof. William Moses in the Program geNeration Transformation and Optimization (PRONTO) Lab.
+Broadly, my research interests lie at the intersection of compilers, programming languages, and computer architecture/hardware design.

-I completed my bachelor’s degree at the University of Maryland, College Park, with a major in computer science and a minor in robotics and autonomous systems.
+Previously, I completed my bachelor’s degree at the University of Maryland, College Park, with a major in computer science and a minor in robotics and autonomous systems.
+I was also a PhD student at UC Santa Cruz in the Hardware Systems Collective.

 While at UMD, I was an undergraduate researcher in robotics, advised by Prof. Mumu Xu in the Maryland Robotics Center.
 Additionally, I contributed to the design of CMSC141, a new introductory computer science course sequence, led by Prof. David Van Horn and Jose Calderon.
+At UCSC, I worked on benchmarking and accelerating synchronization barriers for multicore CPUs under the direction of Prof. Scott Beamer.

 I was also a member of UMD Loop, an undergraduate engineering team, where I led the software and (later) avionics systems teams for building both a tunnel boring machine and a Mars rover.
+I continue to serve as a mentor and external reviewer for the team.

-A long time ago, I was a community leader for DuckDuckHack, the open source community of DuckDuckGo.
+From 2014 to 2017, I was a community leader for DuckDuckHack, the open source community of DuckDuckGo.
 Maybe you’ve used one of my instant answers?

 Recent News